Hints of FLRW Breakdown from Supernovae: Acknowledgements

 \section{Acknowledgements}

-We thank Subir Sarkar for discussions and Lucas Macri for correspondence.
-E\'OC is funded by the National Research Foundation of Korea (NRF-2020R1A2C1102899).
-MMShJ would like to acknowledge SarAmadan grant No. ISEF/M/99131.
-L. Yin was supported by the National Research Foundation of Korea (NRF) funded through the Center for Quantum Spacetime (CQUeST) of Sogang University (NRF-2020R1A6A1A03047877).
+We thank Lucas Macri for correspondence.
+We thank Nikki Arendse, Angela Chen, Adri\`a Gomez-Valent, Jackson Said \& Joan Sol\`a for feedback on an earlier draft. {We are also grateful to anonymous referees for helping us sharpen our presentation.} E\'OC is funded by the National Research Foundation of Korea (NRF-2020R1A2C1102899).
+MMShJ would like to acknowledge Saramadan grant No. ISEF/M/400122.
+LY was supported by the National Research Foundation of Korea funded through the CQUeST of Sogang University (NRF-2020R1A6A1A03047877).